John McTurk

-Johnathan "John" McTurk (born 11 July 1936) is a Scottish former footballer, who played as a defender.
+Johnathan McTurk (born 11 July 1936) is a Scottish former footballer, who played as a defender.

 Career

 McTurk began his career at St Mirren before being called up to serve with the Royal Engineers.

-He would be loaned out to Welsh club Wrexham during his time at the club, which would fly him in for matches from Fleet.
+He was loaned out to Welsh club Wrexham during his time at the club, who flew him in for matches from Fleet.
 He also played for the Army Team during his time with St Mirren.

-After his time at St Mirren, he would enjoy spells at Scottish clubs Queen of the South, Ayr United, Greenock Morton, Stirling Albion and Albion Rovers.
+After his time at St Mirren, he played spells at Scottish clubs Queen of the South, Ayr United, Greenock Morton, Stirling Albion and Albion Rovers.